 Types of Neck and Back Injuries and Accidents

-The lawyers at Hagelgans & Veronis have worked with the victims of neck and back injuries for many years.
+The neck and back injury lawyers at Hagelgans & Veronis have worked with injured Pennsylvanians for many years.

 There are a few general varieties of neck and back injuries and they typically fall into one of the following categories:

 - Herniated Disc (ruptured disc)

 Such injuries can be sustained a number of ways.
 One of the most common ways, by far, that people find themselves with a back or neck injury is after being in a motor vehicle accident.
 The immense force of the violent impact that is usually seen in an automobile accident jolts the body, and is more than enough to cause serious and lasting damage.
 What follows are some of the more common accidents that can cause a neck or back injury.

 Car Accident: From a simple fender bender to the events that lead to a car rolling over, neck and back injuries are quite typical in car accidents.
 The most common injury sustained in these accidents is whiplash, which is caused when a sudden impact forces the head and neck to jerk violently forwards or backwards.